 South Carolinian Alexis Aimé has been praised for her “rich-toned” and “gleaming” soprano voice in her performances across the United States and in Europe.
-She is currently finishing her Master of Music Degree at University of Maryland’s Opera Studio.
-As a second year student, this fall she performed Female Chorus in Benjamin Britten’s The Rape of Lucretia.
+She completed her Master of Music Degree in Opera Performance at University of Maryland’s Opera Studio.
+In fall 2017 she performed Female Chorus in Benjamin Britten’s The Rape of Lucretia.
 In spring 2017, Ms. Aimé performed the roles of Euridice and Amor in Orfeo ed Euridice (on alternate performances) and the role of Publique Opinionin Orphée aux enfers.
 Receiving her bachelor’s degree in vocal performance at Oberlin Conservatory, Ms. Aimé performed Gretel in Hänsel und Gretel and Rosalinda in Die Fledermaus.
 She also sang the role of Lady Macduff in Bloch’s Macbeth at Manhattan School of Music.

 Repertoire for Ms. Aimé also includes scenes performed on stage: Juliette in Roméo et Juliette, Violetta in La Traviata, Fiordiligi in Così fan tutte, Mimi in La bohème, Pamina in Die Zauberflöte and Leila in Les pêcheurs de perles.

-Outside of her degree work, Ms. Aimé has studied with Ruth Falcon and Bill Stone; and coached extensively with Danielle Orlando, Miah Im and Christopher Cano.
-At Oberlin Conservatory, her instructors included Lorraine Manz and Jonathon Field and at Maryland Opera Studio, she studied with Linda Mabbs, coached with Justina Lee and her director, Craig Kier.
+Outside of her degree work, Ms. Aimé has studied with Ruth Falcon and Bill Stone; and coached extensively with Danielle Orlando, Miah Im, Peter Nilsson, and Christopher Cano.
+At Oberlin Conservatory, her instructors included Lorraine Manz and Jonathon Field, and at Maryland Opera Studio, she studied with Linda Mabbs, coached with Justina Lee and her director, Craig Kier.
+In